zouliming/jquerypagewalkthrough.github.com/README.md

 ### 04/08/2014

+* v1.2.3: Hotfix for each step's options not correctly extending default options
 * v1.2.2: Hotfix to make the plugin actually work
 * v1.2.1: Bug fix
 * v1.2.0: Remove demo/example related files from master branch; source files into src/; distribution files into dist/